linux-automation/tacd/README.md

 And install it on your host PC.

-To build using the SDK you will have to `souce` it according to the yocto SDK documentation and add the following to the `.cargo/config.toml`:
+To build using the SDK you will have to `source` it according to the yocto SDK documentation and add the following to the `.cargo/config.toml`:

     [target.armv7-unknown-linux-gnueabihf]